Quadratic coefficients of Goulden-Rattan character polynomials: Maps, expanders, and edge sliding

 \subsection{The set $Y_k$ of maps}

-Let $\sigma$ be the cycle that encodes the clockwise boundary cyclic order of the corners on the unique face of $G$ (this is just $\sigma_{\res}$ for $G^{\res}$ with no special edges).
+Let $\sigma$ be the cycle that encodes the clockwise boundary cyclic order of the corners on the unique face of $G$.
 We will say that \emph{the vertex $w_j$ is a descendant of the vertex $w_i$} (we denote it by $w_i \rightarrow w_j$) if using the clockwise boundary order of the corners on the unique face of the map we can move (by walking along the edges and holding them with the right hand) in two steps from a certain corner $c_i$ of the vertex $w_i$ to a certain corner $c_j$ of the vertex $w_j$, i.e., $\nast^2(c_i)=c_j$.

 We consider any map from the set $Y_k$.
 Any such map has one face and an odd number of edges $k \geq 5$.
 We denote the black vertex by $b$ and the white vertices by $w_1, w_2, w_3$.
 We will write the set $Y_k$ as a union of three sets which will be defined below.